TADE23/test-rep/readme2.md

-have created new readme just for testing
+have created new readme just for testinig test pushing to git with chanched this file